tscircuit/tscircuit/README.md

 ### Why are some things upside down?

 If you see something upside down, it's because mid-April the Y Axis was flipped so that "up" would mean the Y value would increase for both schematics and PCBs.
 In web development, the
-Y axis is negative as you go up, but [this probably wasn't a good choice an engineering tool](https://x.com/seveibar/status/1780992701800034726) so now the Y Axis is positive and some things are upside down until they're fixed.
+Y axis is negative as you go up, but [this probably isn't a good choice an engineering tool](https://x.com/seveibar/status/1780992701800034726) so now the Y Axis is positive and some things are upside down until they're fixed.

 ### Can I test this in my browser?